garysheng/truth-management/README.md

 I'm Gary Sheng, a software engineer, educator, and movement builder passionate about helping individuals and organizations create alignment through systematic truth management.
 I've seen how documentation systems determine whether businesses succeed or fail.

 This work emerges from observing that competitive advantage increasingly comes from organizational capability rather than just proprietary technology.
-The organizations that thrive maintain coherence while adapting rapidly to change.
+As AI agents become integral to how work gets done, organizations with well-documented truth gain compounding advantages—their agents operate from the same foundations as their humans, enabling coordinated action at unprecedented speed.

 **When done well, truth management is the ultimate force-multiplier.**

 ---

 *This repository demonstrates truth management in practice by systematically documenting the ontology of truth management itself.
-It serves as both explanation and example—showing how to create coherent vocabulary, principles, and knowledge around any domain.*
+It serves as both explanation and example—showing how to create coherent vocabulary, principles, and knowledge around any domain that both humans and AI agents can act on.*